 Language is a system for sharing information symbolically, whereby words are used to represent ideas.
-Communication is defined the as cultural practice sharing meaning in interaction. both verbally and nonverbally.
-America is predominantly а monolingual society, traditionally, where fluency in a second language has been considered a luxury rather than a necessity.
+Communication is defined as the cultural practice of sharing meaning in interaction, both verbally and nonverbally.
+America is predominantly а monolingual society, where traditionally. fluency in a second language has been considered a luxury rather than a necessity.
 Conversely, national survival for many societies in Africa required them throughout their existence to adopt multilingual practices, if for no other reason than to preserve their native heritage.